 But upskilling goes even further than Data Science.
 In South Africa, where digital skills resources are limited, upskilling in digital innovation is tremendously important.
 It must be taken into consideration immediately to ensure organisations have the skills and knowledge to compete in an AI-driven economy, Sanyal says.
-“I believe training providers like Digital Skills Academy, which provides high-level degree programmes, professional diplomas and short courses in digital innovation, are a wonderful opportunity for individuals and businesses alike to develop the necessary skillset through specialisation courses in Data Science or Programming for Big Data.”
+“I believe training providers like Digital Skills, which provides high-level degree programmes, professional diplomas and short courses in digital innovation, are a wonderful opportunity for individuals and businesses alike to develop the necessary skillset through specialisation courses in Data Science or Programming for Big Data.”

-Digital Skills Academy’s Professional Diploma in Digital Innovation provides such specialisation modules.
+The Digital Skills Professional Diploma in Digital Innovation provides such specialisation modules.
 But most importantly, the 15 week, online and part-time programme equips participants with the digital mind set and transformational knowledge required to future-proof a career in the digital economy we live in.

 This article first appeared in Digital Street, on April 18 2018.